arc3575/RoboticPathfinderAlgo/README.md

 "#" => Obstacle that the robot cannot pass.
 The robot must find a path around obstacles

-#The code can be run on the command line and accepts two arguments:
+# The code can be run on the command line and accepts two arguments:

 Argument #1: "dfs" or "ucs", this designates the type of algorithm being used to find the optimal path.
 Obviously, uniform cost search will be more efficient since it has a heuristic guiding the robot.

 Argument #2: Filepath to 2D enviroment being explored.
 This must be a .txt file in the previously mentioned format.

-#Return
+# Returned path format

 The code will then return a path as a series of directions.
 The directions are limited to the four cardinal directions (up, down, left, right).